aaronparker/aaronparker.github.io/_posts/2023-12-20-user-acceptance-testing-for-vdi-with-azure-devops.md

 Nerdio Manager Secure Variables for the Azure Pipelines agent.
 {:.figcaption}

-The block below lists the code for the installing the Azure Pipelines agent:
+The block below lists the code for the installing the Azure Pipelines agent.
+This uses Evergreen to find the latest version and download into the session host:

 ```powershell
 #description: Installs the Microsoft Azure Pipelines agent to enable automated testing via Azure Pipelines.
 Do not run on production session hosts.